 The transitional relief suspends the two requirements found in § 51(d)(13)(A)(ii):

-· The 28-day deadline for submitting IRS form 8850 for qualifying employees is extended to June 29, 2016 as follows:
+The 28 day deadline for submitting IRS Form 8850 for qualifying employees is extended to June 29, 2016 as follows:

-o For the nine original target groups, the on or before hire date requirement is waived for those qualifying employees hired on or after January 1, 2015 through on or before May 31, 2016, AND
+- nine original target groups, the on or before hire date requirement is waived for those qualifying employees hired on or after January 1, 2015 through on or before May 31, 2016, AND

-o For the new target group of long-term unemployed, the on or before hire date requirement is waived for those qualifying employees hired on or after January 1, 2016 through on or before May 31, 2016.
+- new target group of long-term unemployed, the on or before hire date requirement is waived for those qualifying employees hired on or after January 1, 2016 through on or before May 31, 2016.

-Long Term Unemployed Target Group
+Long-Term Unemployed Target Group

-WOTC Transition Relief is a short-term opportunity only and one that is best captured by a consulting firm with proven experience administering the WOTC Program.
-Walton is a proven leader with over 35 years of tax credit expertise realizing and maximizing the WOTC Program for companies across all industries.
+WOTC Transition Relief is a short-term opportunity only and one that is best captured by a consulting firm with proven experience with the WOTC program.
+Walton is a proven leader with over 35 years of tax-credit expertise realizing and maximizing the WOTC program for companies across all industries.